-• Kogia spp. echolocation clicks were detected in low numbers throughout the recording period, with most of the detections between May 2016 and June 2016 (Figure 67).
-There was no discernible diel pattern for Kogia echolocation click (Figure 68).
+- Kogia spp. echolocation clicks were detected in low numbers throughout the recording period (Figure 72). - There was no discernible diel pattern for Kogia echolocation clicks (Figure 73).

-Figure 67.
-Weekly presence of Kogia spp. clicks detected between April 2016 and January 2017 at HAT Site A. Effort markings are described in Figure 38.
+Figure 72.
+Weekly presence of Kogia spp. clicks detected from May 2017 to June 2018 at HAT Site B. Effort markings are described in Figure 38.

-Figure 68.
-Kogia spp. clicks in one-minute bins at HAT Site A from April 2016 to January 2017.
+Figure 73.
+Kogia spp. clicks in one-minute bins at HAT Site B from May 2017 to June 2018.
 Gray vertical shading denotes nighttime.